It was probably a mixture of British reserve and “not wanting to be a nuisance”, that held me back.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Lead optometrist, Alexandra Lyons, was able to see me almost immediately.
+The lead optometrist was able to see me almost immediately.
 After a consultation she conducted some eye tests – including assessing my vision with the Snellen eye chart, by my reading of various print sizes and an examination of the front of my eyes.
 (We scheduled a future appointment for a more in depth eye examination).

 The eye examination showed that I have a condition known as “Meibomian Gland Dysfunction” which could be affecting my sight.
-Alexandra explained that the surface of my eye showed some “rough” patches caused by dryness which is probably the result of my tears not being the right consistency.
+She explained that the surface of my eye showed some “rough” patches caused by dryness which is probably the result of my tears not being the right consistency.

 I learned that ideally tears are a combination of fluid produced by the Lacrimal gland, above the eye, and the oil produced by the Meibomian glands which are found in the upper and lower eye lids… and it appears that some of my Meibomian glands have gone on strike!